nikhilgavini/llm_convertor_R_to_Python/README.md

-# R to Python Code Converter
+# R dplyr to Python Pandas Code Converter

-An AI-powered tool that automatically converts R code to optimized Python, with performance benchmarking to demonstrate speedups.
+An AI-powered tool that automatically converts R (dplyr) code to optimized Python (pandas), with performance benchmarking to demonstrate speedups.

 ## Project Overview